slarmoo/.github/profile/webFrameworks/react/hooks/hooks.md

 This is useful when you want to create side effects for things such as tracking when a component is displayed or hidden, or creating and disposing of resources.

-## Hook dependencies
+## UseEffect dependencies

-You can control what triggers a `useEffect` hook by specifying its dependencies.
-In the following example we have two state variables, but we only want the `useEffect` hook to be called when the component is initially called and when the first variable is clicked.
-To accomplish this you pass an array of dependencies as a second parameter to the `useEffect` call.
+By default, the **useEffect** callback is called every time the component is rendered.
+You can control what triggers a **useEffect** hook by specifying its dependencies.
+In the following example we have two state variables, but we only want the **useEffect** hook to be called when the component is initially called and when the first variable is clicked.
+To accomplish this you pass an array of dependencies as a second parameter to the **useEffect** call.

 ```jsx
 function UseEffectHookDemo() {